 Wombat offers products for both.
-A Standard account gives you the tools you need to invest long-term, to open an ISA, and to invest in UK, US, and EU shares.
+A Standard account gives you the tools you need to invest long-term, to open an ISA, a JISA, and to invest in UK, US, and EU shares.

 A Wombat Instant account, on the other hand, is focused solely on the US market.
 With this type of account, you can trade US stocks instantly during market hours, with no waiting and no commission fees.
 Perfect for seizing opportunities when the stock markets make sudden moves.